 The LM BLD system is a template based tool system to facilitate building and sharing of programs.

 There are several build tools, package management systems, archive tools already out there.
 So why reinvent the wheel?
 None of these fit well with the design priorities I wanted in a system.
-So as the song says, I did it may way.
-I've been working on this on and off in my free time for more than a few years now.
+So as the song says, I did it my way.
+I've been working on this on and off in my free time for several few years now.
 I intend to keep at it until I have something well documented, tested on several platforms and ready to share.

-I currently have templated build scripts and install/uninstall scripts working.
+I currently have templated build scripts and install/uninstall/update scripts working.
+I also have scripts that can go through a list of package names and perform a particular function such as build and install or check if a later version of a program is available.
 The system is currently being used by me to automate building several Open Source applications.
 It also helps keep track of all the patches I've been collecting.
-I still have many features I want to add including some dependency handling and archive additions.
-Once the system is not in so much flux, I intend to make it available under a BSD style license.
+I still have many features I want to add including more dependency handling and archive additions.
+At some point, I intend to make it available under a BSD 2 clause style license.
 If you're interested in the project, you can contact me through the CPPDesign mailing list.

 I wanted a portable, uniform user interface to tie applications and documentation together for end user that prefer a GUI to command lines.
 I looked for a lightweight, cross-platform Open Source browser as a starting point and modified the code.
 It can now be used as a replacement for programs like dialog, xdialog, gtkdialog, etc. You can use standard HTML and CSS to create a GUI interface for scripts and lightweight or command line applications.
 It can provide a graphical front end for the system and should handle issues such as internationalization.
 It will also work in console mode if you prefer that to X Windows or the native Windows look.
 I currently have my user interface modifications made to two cross-platform browsers: lynx and dplus.
 I also have a sample configuration tool to demonstrate the technique.
 The configuration tool provides menus to set basic environment variables, edit configuration files and run applications that give information about a system (simple control panel).
 The technique can be modified or expanded to display other options.
 It uses either modified browser, bash scripts, html and css.
 I'm using bash because it is available on all the platforms I'm working with, but other scripting languages would work as well.